lauramanduchi/DeepBlueSea/README.md

 To test the SLIC model, download the test images from https://polybox.ethz.ch/index.php/s/ltwnzltPug10ggc and save the file in data folder.
 Select the number of images you want to test in `configs/baseline.jsn` (default is 20).
 Then run `python mains/baseline_tester.py -c configs/baseline.jsn`.
 It will output each image with the predicted mask.

+# Adapted Faster R-CNN
+The model is essentially a modified version of the Region Proposal Network of Faster R-CNN.
+The multiclass classifier of Faster R-CNN is not needed since our problem is a binary task (ship or background), hence we chop that part off our model.
+The RPN consists mainly on a FCN that generates a feature map of an image, plus another CNN with two branches, one proposing bounding boxes and the other giving probabilities of those boxes containing ships.